Tetragonia tetragonioides (Pall.) Kuntze

 New Zealand Spinach, Botany Bay Spinach, Cook's Cabbage, Sea Spinach, Tetragon, Warrigal Greens, Warrigal Cabbage

-Tetragonia tetragonioides is a leafy, succulent groundcover up to 8 inches (20 cm) tall.
-It has a trailing habit, and will form a thick carpet on the ground or climb through other vegetation and hang downwards.
-The leaves are up to 6 inches (15 cm) long, triangular in shape, and bright green.
-They are thick, and covered with tiny papillae that look like waterdrops on the top and bottom of the leaves.
-The flowers of the plant are yellow, and the fruit is a small, hard capsule covered with small horns.
+Tetragonia tetragonioides is a succulent plant with a trailing habit that will form a thick carpet on the ground or climb through other vegetation and hang downwards.
+It grows up to 8 inches (20 cm) tall.
+Leaves are bright green, triangular, and up to 6 inches (15 cm) long.
+They are covered with tiny papillae that look like water drops.
+Flowers are yellow and star-shaped.
+Fruits are hard capsules covered with small horns.

 USDA hardiness zone 8a to 11b: from 10 °F (−12.2 °C) to 50 °F (+10 °C).